MTurboComp, What Is it?

 - MDistressor: Based on Empirical Lab’s Distressor.

-These can be found on the left side of the plugin via the quick screen.
-What’s interesting about the compressor is that MeldaProduction took time to mimic/emulate how classic compressor(s) respond as opposed to emulating ‘color and noise’ which is what most companies do which is emulate the noise and artifacts.
+These can be found on the left side of the plugin via the quick screen What’s interesting about the compressor is that MeldaProduction took time to mimic/emulate how classic compressor(s) respond as opposed to emulating ‘color and noise’ which is what most companies do.
+There is also a good amount of presets you can access.

 In Vojtech’s words “We kept the good and left out the bad” this is definitely a different take but an interesting and effective one to say the least.

 What’s So Good About The MTurboComp?

 Aside from having access to 14 compressors with a single click, you have the ability to develop your own compressor and have it function the way you want.
-This is done via the edit screen and can be complex, but worth it if crafting your own sound is needed.
+This is done via the edit screen and can be complex, but worth it if crafting your own sound is what you aspire to do.